MontrealAI/AGI-Alpha-Node-v0/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-10b981" alt="MIT" /></a>
 </p>

 > **AGI Alpha Node v0 metabolizes cognition into $AGIALPHA while keeping the operator in absolute command.** Every heartbeat, proof, and payout is attestable, deterministic, and backed by ruthlessly enforced CI.
+The stack is tuned as the definitive autonomous machine for exploiting alpha at planetary scale—yet still bends entirely to owner directives.

 ```mermaid
 graph TD